peteloh/DFK-routine-runner/README.md

 This code builds upon SansegoTek's DFKQuestRunner that developed a great framework for automatic fishing / foraging questing with many tweakable parameters in the config file.
 The following is the link to the github repo: https://github.com/SansegoTek/DFKQuestRunner

-## Features and Imporvements
+## Main Features
-DFKRoutineRunner adds 2 main parts to SansegoTek's DFKQuestRunner:
-1. Adds the support for automated gardening, jewel mining and gold mining.
+1. Automatic questing for both questV1 and questV2
+    - Gardening and Mining quests still uses QuestCoreV1 contracts
+    - Training quests, Foraging and Fishing quests uses QuestCoreV2 contracts
-2. Automatica list heroes for sale
+2. Automatically list heroes for sale
     - When hero with stamina less than 20, it will be listed on auction house based "heroListingPrice" written in config file
     - When hero listed for sale has full stamina, it will automatically delist to do quest.
     - When any hero has been sold / there is new hero in the account, it will be updated in "newHero" / "heroSold" log in the terminal.

-How to setup config file:
+## Setup
+1. Clone this repo
+2. Setup Config File
+    - Fill in `config_v2_example.json` and rename it to `config_v2.json` (the code detects `config_v2.json` file)
     - put your public address in the wallet.address part of config
     - put heroId into the the [] of different type of "quest".
-- update "lastUpdatedUserHeroes" to match the heroes placed in the quest routine
+    - update "heroes" to match the heroes placed in the quest routine
+    - set forSale to false if you dont want it to be automatically listed on auction
-- update listing price for each hero (there is currently no function to turn this off yet)
+    - set listing price for each hero

-After setting up the config file, to run the program clone this repo, install node.js and run
-    node routine_runner.js
+3. Run `node routine_runner_v2.js`

 ## Private Keys - Written by SansegoTek
 Private Keys - Proceed with EXTREME CAUTION!